 Current and Previous Work

-Assisted numerous local units of government to develop coastal management program projects as well as conducted wetland delineation, environmental corridor, and natural area assessments.
-Participated in activities designated by the Wisconsin Coastal Management Program.
+In 2019, SEWRPC staff assisted numerous local units of government to develop coastal management program projects as well as conducted wetland delineation, environmental corridor, and natural area assessments.
+Participated in activities as designated by the Wisconsin Coastal Management Program.